kmarkus/rFSM/doc/README.txt

    which is not known in the known list, a warning message will be printed.

-   To use, just require the modeule before creating your fsm.
-Important: load it /after/ other plugins that transform events (such as timevents), so that it picks up the transformed events.
+   To use, just require the module before creating your fsm.
+Important: load it /after/ other plugins that transform events (such as timeevents), so that it picks up the transformed events.

 7.6 Generate graphical representations (=rfsm2uml= and =fsm2dbg= modules)